adamkiss/magic-markup-for-indesign/Readme.md

 ### Invisibles

 TBD.
 Will replace patterns inside configurable characters like `[\n]` into their invisble characters (`\n` is Forced Line Break, new line without ending Paragraph). will come in v0.6.0

+## Known Issues

+- _Very_ occasionally, scope fails to update; It usually happens when clicking _really, really fast_ between a story/textframe and a document.
+It's a timing issue between InDesign and the plugin and there's nothing to be done.